FAQ about Sexual Respect

 See the following list of resources, but the most up-to-date list of resources can always be found on the Support Resources page of the Sexual Respect site.
 There are support resources available to anyone going through the adjudication process.

 On-Campus Confidential Resources: Dean of Religious Life and Chaplain, Associate Chaplain and Rabbi, nurses and counselors at Student Health & Counseling Services, Grinnell College Ombuds, Grinnell College Campus Advocates.

-Non-Confidential Campus Resources: Title IX Coordinator, Dean of the College, Director of Human Resources, Dean of Students, Director of Campus Safety and Security, Grinnell College Security
+Non-Confidential Campus Resources: Title IX Coordinator, Dean of the College, Assistant Vice President of Human Resources, Dean of Students, Director of Campus Safety, Campus Safety

-All College employees, including student employees or volunteers, are required to report to a College resource.
+All College employees, including designated student leaders or volunteers, are required to report to a College resource.
 The only exception are those with statutorily-protected confidentiality.

-Community Resources: Grinnell Police Department, Grinnell Regional Medical Center, National Domestic Violence Hotline, Central Iowa Family Planning, Polk County Crisis and Advocacy Services, RELAY IOWA, Crime Victim Compensation Program, Iowa Coalition Against Sexual Assault
+Community Resources: Grinnell Police Department, Grinnell Regional Medical Center, National Domestic Violence Hotline, Polk County Crisis and Advocacy Services, RELAY IOWA, Crime Victim Compensation Program, Iowa Coalition Against Sexual Assault

 What are some of the outcomes of the adjudication process?